 Advent begins four weeks before Christmas Day for those in the church world.
 The modern cultural marker that truly ushers in the season is when radio stations start playing Christmas music.
-If you subscribe to Sirius XM, then you know about Holly.
-Holly is one of the most anticipated special music channels ever.
-It plays all the popular Christmas music.
-There are classic Christmas stations or religious Christmas hymns, but if you are looking for Elton John, Paul McCartney, Ariana Grande, or Kelly Clarkson, Holly is the channel for you.
+If you subscribe to SiriusXM, you are likely familiar with Holly.
+Holly is not just a special music channel; it's an eagerly anticipated part of the Christmas season.
+It plays all the popular Christmas music, including Elton John, Paul McCartney, Ariana Grande, and Kelly Clarkson, making it the perfect channel for those who love contemporary Christmas tunes.

 So here are the modern standard Christmas relationship songs:

 Oh, Santa is a Christmas song that combines the prominent voices of Mariah Carey, Ariana Grande, and Jennifer Hudson.
-It is a fabulous song, but Santa, amidst all the other things he needs to do in December, needs to be cupid as well.
+It is a fabulous song, but Santa, amidst all the other things he needs to do in December, needs to be Cupid as well.

-Make You Mine This Season is a song from the sister duo of Tegan and Sara.
+"Make You Mine This Season" is a song by the sisters Tegan and Sara.
 In the song, Christmas is the perfect season to fall in love.
 A guy is on the rebound from a bad breakup; the hope is that the girl can turn this into an opportunity to “get on his list.”

 But here is the one that drives me crazy: